bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a framework that allows us to create apps that using modular, reusable components all while reducing load on the browser.

 - [ ] What does it mean to _think_ in react?

+    To think of an application in smaller pieces (components) and how those components present data on a page (hierarchies).

 - [ ] Describe state.

+    Data in component memory that changes.

 - [ ] Describe props.

+    Read only data in component memory (passed from parent state memory).

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are anything that affects something outside the scope of the function being executed.
+You can sync effects in a React component by passing in a dependency array.

 ## Project Set Up